TheOdinProject/curriculum/nodeJS/apis/RESTful_APIs.md

 #### Status codes 300 - 399: Redirection messages

-Whenever additional action is needed to complete the request, it is indicated to the client with this class of status codes.
+Whenever an additional action is needed to complete the request, it is indicated to the client with this class of status codes.
 A major use case for these is URL redirection.

 - `301 Moved Permanently`: Denotes the permanent relocation of any resource to a different URL, while adding the new URL to the response.